How do university applications work? QTAC explained

 When are offers sent?

-If your child has successful applied for USC's Early Offer Guarantee program, they will likely receive an offer in November.
+If your child has successfully applied for USC's Early Offer Guarantee program, they will likely receive an offer in November.

 Some programs do not have number restrictions or subject prerequisites.
 Students who have applied for these programs may receive offers as early as the last day of Year 12.